I learned two things living in New England for most of the 90s:

-Add the 1 cup water and 1 cup clam juice, stir to deglaze the pot.
-Add the cubed potatoes, salt, and pepper and bring to a boil, covered, for about 15 minutes until the potatoes are fork tender.
+Add 1 cup water and 1 cup clam juice, stir to deglaze the pot, then add the cubed potatoes, salt, and pepper and bring to a boil, covered, for about 15 minutes until the potatoes are fork tender.
 Give it the occasional stir just to make sure the potatoes don’t stick.

 Reduce heat to medium-low and add the butter, cream, half-and-half, and clams.
 Stir to mix.
 Add the flour and dill, and stir in.
 Allow it to cook on medium-low until it begins to simmer gently, stirring very frequently (constantly is okay).
 Make sure the chowder does not boil!
 Simmer gently until the chowder is the desired thickness, then remove from heat and serve.